Skip to content

 NAI Like all paediatric injuries, consider the possibility of NAI, especially in the younger child.
 A comprehensive history is essential to detect the possibility of intentional injury from physical abuse or an unintentional injury as a result of neglect.
 Consider injuries that are self-inflicted in the older child/adolescent age group.

 D- DOMINANCE.
-Ask and record the child’s hand dominance, as this can impact injury management.
+Ask and record the child’s hand dominance, which can impact injury management.

 Physical exam – look, feel, move